erikfredner/tap-2024/README.md

   - Load results as they come in, merge, and check for inter-annotator agreement
   - Look at high agreement questions and confidence
   - Look at low agreement questions and confidence
-- Democratic evaluation of results: Classifications are votes
+- Democratic evaluation of results: Classifications are votes.
+  - Decide how to resolve ties as a group (e.g., default to `False`)
 - Share created data

 ### Use the training data to identify the best prompt